Quick Overview

 Dear all,

-This summer you will participate in the S42: Data Science: Applied Text Mining course in Utrecht, the Netherlands.
+This summer you will participate in the S42: Applied Text Mining, from Foundations to Advanced course in Utrecht, the Netherlands.
 To realize a steeper learning curve, we will use some functionality from the Python programming language using Google Colab.
 The below steps guide you through how to use Python and work on the practicals in this course.

-We look forward to see you all in Utrecht and online.
+We look forward to seeing you in Utrecht!

 System requirements

 Bring a laptop computer to the course and make sure that you have an Internet connection to be able to use Python in Google Colab.
-If you are using PyCharm or Jupyte Notebook, also check that you have full write access and administrator rights to the machine.
-We will explore programming and compiling in this course.
-Some corporate laptops come with limited access for their users, we therefore advise you to bring a personal laptop computer, if you have one.
+If you are using PyCharm, Jupyter Notebook, VS code or any other Python environment also check that you have full write access and administrator rights to the machine.
+We will explore programming and compiling Python codes in this course.
+Some corporate laptops have limited user access.
+In this case, we advise you to bring your own laptop, if you have one.

 Python in Google Colab